zyyyyy416/ADGformer/README.md

 ETT (4 subsets), Weather, Electricity and Exchange_rate https://github.com/thuml/iTransformer
 Flight https://github.com/YoZhibo/MSGNet

-Our newly introduced dataset, HTS-Wall, will be made public after the article is accepted.
+Our newly released dataset, HTS-Wall, will be fully released to the public once the paper is accepted.
+We are now providing a sample dataset.

 ## License